helenhanks/Robotany/README.md

 2. Choose '2.
 Network Options'
 3. Choose 'N1 Hostname'
 4. Choose 'OK'
-5. Type in Hostname you want and choose 'Confirm'
+5. Type in Hostname you want and choose 'OK'
+6. Choose 'Finish'
-6. You may be prompted to restart your Pi.
+7. You may be prompted to restart your Pi.

 ### Install Components and Wiring in Project Enclosure